-How to Enable or Disable Submenus Inside Start Menu in Windows 10
+How to Enable/ Disable Submenus in Start Menu

 Start Menu was first introduced in Windows 95 and since then it was a crucial part of Windows.
 Since Start Menu was replaced by Start Screen in Windows 8 users have been demanding the return of the Start Menu and with Windows 10 Microsoft decided to bring back Start Menu.

 Start Menu saw all sorts of changes for last 20 years and the latest version of the Start Menu combines the Start Menu from Windows 7 and Start Screen from Windows 8 allowing you to have your standard Start Menu with apps on the left side and Live Tiles and Universal apps on the right.